top of page

 Co-Investigator

-Dr. Eaton is Professor of Family Medicine and Epidemiology.
+Dr. Eaton is a Professor of Family Medicine and Epidemiology.
 He has been at Brown for the past 30 years and is Director of the Center for Primary Care & Prevention, including its Clinical Studies Center.
 Dr. Eaton is principal investigator for multiple epidemiologic studies and clinical trials, including: WHISH 2 Prevent Heart Failure-a large (40,000 women) pragmatic primary prevention exercise trial; Racial/Ethnic Health Disparities in Heart Failure: A cross-cohort collaboration; site PI of the ASPREE, aspirin trial and its extension; PI of the clinical center of the landmark Osteoarthritis Initiative, now in its 18th year, and co-lead of the Community engagement Core of the RI-Advance CTR.
-Our Center has evaluated over 20,000 participants over the past decades including clinical exams, phlebotomy, cardiopulmonary testing, carotid IMT, coronary artery calcification, DEXA, body composition, doubly labelling water caloric assessments, fat and skin biopsies, X-rays, MRIs, dietary assessments, and accelerometry.
+Our Center has evaluated over 20,000 participants over the past decades, including clinical exams, phlebotomy, cardiopulmonary testing, carotid IMT, coronary artery calcification, DEXA, body composition, doubly labelled water caloric assessments, fat and skin biopsies, X-rays, MRIs, dietary assessments, and accelerometry.
 Center professionals provide support for survey development, focus groups, semi-structured interviews, database development, data cleaning and statistical analysis.

 Tara Smith, PhD